santigarcor/laratrust/docs/configuration/seeder.rst

     $this->call(LaratrustSeeder::class);

 ..
 NOTE::
-    If you haven't run ``php artisan vendor:publish`` you should run it in order to customize the roles, modules and permissions in each case.
+    If you **have not** run ``php artisan vendor:publish`` you should run it in order to customize the roles, modules and permissions in each case.

 After you run ``php artisan vendor:publish``, you will have a ``config/laratrust_seeder.php`` file and it looks like this: